 National scholarship (državna štipendija): non-contributory.
-Amount of scholarship depends on student's family income per capita, students' grades and commuting or accommodation In January 2012, pupils and students younger than 18 years lost the right to national scholarship and income threshold per family member has been set to 64% of net average wage.
+Amount of scholarship depends on student's family income per capita, students' grades and commuting or accommodation.
+In 2008, a new law was adopted and the income threshold per capita was set at 60% - 65% of minimum wage.
+In 2009, income threshold per capita was increased to 65% - 68% of minimum wage.
+In January 2012, pupils and students younger than 18 years lost the right to national scholarship and income threshold per family member has been set to 64% of net average wage.
 Public Finance Balance Act has decreased this threshold to 53% of net average wage in June 2012.
 Since January 2014 pupils below the age 18 have been again eligible for national scholarship.
-In January 2015 threshold was increased to 56% per family member.
-From 2018, income brackets are set in absolute terms while they were previously set as a percentage of average wage.
+Since January 2015 threshold was increased to 56% per family member.